Qualia Resilience Beta Study

 Burnout is the feeling of being swamped, overwhelmed, emotionally drained, exhausted, or unable to keep up with life’s demands and pressures.
 It’s a result of excessive and/or prolonged emotional, physical, and mental stress outpacing our capacity to handle it all.

 Participants were asked to rate their level of burnout before and after taking Qualia Resilience.
 In the study, 12 of 17 participants (71%) reported less burnout.
-The average decrease in self-rated burnout was 30%.†*
+This was not statistically significant (p=0.143).
+The average decrease in self-rated burnout was 30%, which was statistically significant (p=0.002).†*

 Overcome Stress-Related Fatigue†